Talent attraction and acquisition: 12 strategies for our hybrid reality

 With the right software, HR and talent acquisition can keep their pipeline moving.
 This ensures they’re getting back to candidates more quickly and efficiently.

+It creates a smoother experience for candidates, because they’re constantly moved forward by hiring managers.
 And it’s a better experience for hiring managers, thanks to the amount of time saved and increased efficiency.

-What is the first step to talent attraction?
+Taking the first step to talent attraction

 “Remote work has made it so much easier to attract people to work for us.
 So for companies that are considering moving from 100% in-person work to a hybrid work model, I’d say that it’s going to open up a world of opportunity for them to find better talent,” Emily says.